Joint Distillation for Fast Likelihood Evaluation and Sampling in Flow-based Models: Experiments

 \subsection{Setups}

-We empirically verify the effectiveness of our method on image datasets CIFAR-10~\citep{cifar10} and ImageNet $64 \times 64$~\citep{imagenet}.
+We empirically verify the effectiveness of our method on image datasets CIFAR-10~\citep{cifar10}, ImageNet $64 \times 64$~\citep{imagenet} and CelebA-64~\citep{liu2015faceattributes}.
 We evaluate the sample quality using Fréchet Inception Distance (FID)~\citep{heusel2017gans} on 50K generated images.
-The negative log-likelihood (NLL) is measured in bits per dimension (BPD) on the entire test set of CIFAR-10 and a randomly sampled 10K subset of the ImageNet test set.
-We compare our method against flow matching~\citep{lipman2022flow}, shortcut models~\citep{frans2024one} and MeanFlow~\citep{geng2025mean} as baselines, and augment the later two for joint distillation.
-All models are unconditionally trained on both datasets.
-We use $1,2,4,8$ Euler steps for sampling and likelihood evaluation in both experiments.
-Implementation details about our method and the baselines can be found in Appendix~\ref{app:implemtation}.
+The negative log-likelihood (NLL) is measured in bits per dimension (BPD) on the entire test set of CIFAR-10 and CelebA-64 and a randomly sampled 10K subset of the ImageNet test set.
+We compare our method against flow matching~\citep{lipman2022flow}, shortcut models~\citep{frans2024one}, Lagrangian self-distillation (LSD)~\citep{boffi2025buildconsistencymodellearning} and MeanFlow~\citep{geng2025mean} as baselines, and augment the later three for joint distillation.
+All models are unconditionally trained.
+We use $1,2,4,8$ Euler steps for sampling and likelihood evaluation.
+In order to facilitate fair comparison to the baselines, all shortcut and MeanFlow models are trained with $t\leq s$ while LSD models are trained with the full $(t,s) \sim \mathcal{U}([0,1]^2$.
+Implementation details can be found in Appendix~\ref{app:implemtation}.